How student loan repayment and student loan debt impact finances

 - How student loans impact your taxes

-Kelly is the creator and host of the new Taxgirl podcast series.
-Kelly is a practicing tax attorney with considerable experience and knowledge.
-She works with taxpayers like you every day.
-One of the things that she does is help folks out of tax jams, and hopefully, keep others from getting into them.
+Kelly Phillips Erb created and hosts the Taxgirl podcast, your home for tax news, tax info and tax policy.
+In each episode, she shares conversations about taxes, money and the choices we make.
+Kelly is a practicing tax attorney who works with taxpayers like you every day.
+She helps folks out of tax jams, and hopefully, keep others from getting into them.

+You can find out more about Kelly here and you can follow her on Twitter, Facebook, Instagram, and Linkedin.

 Kelly’s Website – Taxgirl